Arun-ez/sugar_cosmetics_client/README.md

 - Login and Signup
 - Sorting and Filtering
 - Add to cart
+- Add to wishlist
+- Order Items
+- Payment
-- Data persistance accross sessions
+- Data persistant

 ## Screenshots